Keto Pumpkin Bars

 Cake layer

 In a large bowl, add eggs, olive oil, monkfruit and pumpkin puree.
-Beat with hand beater until well combined.
+Beat with a hand beater until well combined.

 How to Make Keto Pumpkin Bars

-In a medium bowl, mix almond flour, baking soda, baking powder and salt (and optional pumpkin pie spice).
+In a medium bowl, mix almond flour, baking soda, baking powder, and salt (and optional pumpkin pie spice).
 Combine well.

 How to Make Keto Pumpkin Bars